 My Word for 2020: CONNECT

 I used my Word of the Year Generator to select CONNECT as my word for 2020.
 I want to connect with Mike and the kids, friends, family, and the middle school students I’m teaching music to right now.
-I want to connect to my own priorities.
+Priorities are also something I want to connect to.
 All too often I find myself chasing interesting things without stopping to think if they are the most important interesting things.
 Right now I’m working to be more mindful of what opportunities I pursue.

 I also want to connect more with readers here.
 I think that’s actually something I lost a bit when I quit writing these monthly goals posts last year.
 Hopefully bringing them back this year will close the gap.
 The connections I make with readers and social media followers make this job worth all the work!